missionpinball/mpf-docs/tutorial/3_get_flipping.rst

 you'll only have one coil for each flipper (which we'll configure to pulse-width modulation for the holds).

-If you have no idea what we're talking about, read our :doc:`/mechs/flipper_theory` page for an introduction to flipper concepts, dual-wound versus single- wound, holding techniques, end-of-stroke switches, and a bunch of other stuff that's important that you probably never thought about.
+If you have no idea what we're talking about, read our :doc:`/mechs/flippers/index` documentation for an introduction to flipper concepts, dual-wound versus single- wound, holding techniques, end-of-stroke switches, and a bunch of other stuff that's important that you probably never thought about.